shichao-an/notes/docs/lkd/ch4.md

 #### Fair Scheduling

 CFS is based on a simple concept: Model process scheduling as if the system had an ideal, perfectly multitasking processor.
-In such a system, each process would receive 1/*n* of the processor’s time, where *n* is the number of runnable processes, and we’d schedule them for infinitely small durations, so that in any measurable period we’d have run all *n* processes for the same amount of time. [p48]
+In such a system, each process would receive 1/*n* of the processor's time, where *n* is the number of runnable processes, and we'd schedule them for infinitely small durations, so that in any measurable period we'd have run all *n* processes for the same amount of time. [p48]

 It is not efficient to run processes for infinitely small durations; there is a switching cost to preempting one process for another: the overhead of swapping one process for another and the effects on caches.
 CFS will run each process for some amount of time, round-robin, selecting next the process that has run the least.
 Rather than assign each process a timeslice, CFS calculates how long a process should run as a function of the total number of runnable processes.
 Instead of using the nice value to calculate a timeslice, CFS uses the nice value to weight the proportion of processor a process is to receive. [p49]